djm81/ai-wizard/README.md

 The frontend communicates with the backend API hosted at `http://localhost:8000/api`.
 Ensure the backend is running to make API calls.

+## Authentication

+This application uses Google's Federated Credential Management (FedCM) for user authentication.
+This allows users with Google accounts to sign in to the app securely and easily.

+### Setup

+1. Ensure you have a Google Cloud Platform project set up with the necessary credentials.
+2. Configure the OAuth consent screen in the Google Cloud Console.
+3. Create OAuth 2.0 Client IDs for your application.

 ## Backend Setup

 ### Prerequisites